 Expense methods

 The actual expense method requires the tracking of all your vehicle-related expenses.
 Actual car expenses that may be deducted under this method include: oil, gas, depreciation, principal lease payments (but not interest), tolls, parking fees, garage rent, registration fees, licenses, insurance, maintenance and repairs, supplies and equipment, and tires.
 These are the operating costs that the IRS permits you to write-off.
+For newly-purchased vehicles in years in which bonus depreciation is available, opting for the actual expense method may make particularly good sense since the standard mileage rate only builds in a modest amount of depreciation each year.
+For example, for 2017, when 50 percent bonus depreciation is allowed, maximum first year depreciation is capped at $11,160 (as compared to $3,160 for vehicles that do not qualify).
 In general, the actual expense method usually results in a greater deduction amount than the standard mileage rate.
 However, this must be balanced against the increased substantiation burden associated with tracking actual expenses.
 If you qualify for both methods, estimate your deductions under each to determine which method provides you with a larger deduction.

 Substantiation requirements